minorole/print-only-first-page/README.md

 Prerequisites
 Python 3.x

 PyPDF2 library (version 3.0.0 or newer).

 You can install it using pip:

-Copy code
 pip install PyPDF2

 How to Use
 Navigate to the folder containing the script in a terminal or command prompt.

 Run the script using the command:

-Copy code
 python3 your_script_name.py

 Replace your_script_name.py with the actual name of the script if you've named it differently.

 Follow the on-screen prompts: